An enriched category theory of language: from syntax to semantics: Introduction

 \section{Introduction}

 The world's best large language models (LLMs) have recently attained new levels of sophistication by effectively learning a probability distribution on possible continuations of a given text.
 Interactively, one can input prefix text and then sample repeatedly from a next word distribution to generate original, high quality texts \cite{vaswani2017attention, GPT1, GPT2, GPT3}.
 Intuitively, the ability to continue a story implies a great deal of sophistication.
 A grammatically correct continuation requires a mastery of syntax, careful pronoun matching, part of speech awareness, a sense of tense, and much more.
 A language model that effectively learns a probability distribution on possible continuations must apparently also have learned some \emph{semantic} knowledge.
-For the continuation of a story to be reasonable and internally consistent requires meta-temporal knowledge of the world: dogs are animals that bark, golf is played outdoors during the day, Tuesday is the day after Monday, etc. What is striking is that these LLMs are trained only on samples of text without any rules for syntactic structure or semantic knowledge, nevertheless complex syntactic structures and semantic information are learned \cite{Manning30046}.
-Consistent with this evidence that it is possible to pass from probability distributions on text continuations to semantic information, we propose a mathematical framework within which the passage may be explained.
+For the continuation of a story to be reasonable and internally consistent requires knowledge of the world: dogs are animals that bark, golf is played outdoors during the day, Tuesday is the day after Monday, etc. What is striking is that these LLMs can be trained using unlabeled samples of text to predict a next word.
+No grammatical or semantic input is provided, nevertheless complex syntactic structures, semantic information, and world knowledge are learned and demonstrated.
+The present work is a response to the real-world evidence that it is possible to pass from probability distributions on text continuations to semantic information.
+We propose a mathematical framework for this passage.